 Advanced Windows users typically use the Command Prompt because of the nature of how it works.
 For example, you can only use the command line if you know what commands you need to enter.
 If you want to use the command line but don’t know the commands, then you can research them online, and then give them a try.
 The more you start using the command line, the quicker you will remember some of them off by heart.

-How to Open a Command Prompt with Quick Links (Win+X) menu
+How to Open Command Prompt Power User (Win+X) Menu

 The Quick Links menu is one of the most efficient ways you can open up the Command Prompt window because you can do it from anywhere.
 For example, you can do it with the Settings app open, with the File Explorer open, with a web browser open and from the desktop.
 However, there is one thing standing in your way, and that is a particular setting for the Taskbar that is available from the Settings app.
 From within the Taskbar link in the settings app (found by heading to the Start menu > Settings > Personalization > Taskbar), you will find an option that you can toggle on or off for “Replacing the Command Prompt with the Windows Powershell in the menu when I right-click the Start button or press the Windows logo key + X.” Make sure that option is turned off first.